mismiryandix/DateTimePicker/README.md

 # DateTimePicker Component

 This project showcases a versatile **DateTimePicker** React component with multiple configurations for date, time, and year selection.
-It includes live previews of various implementations, enabling developers to understand and integrate the component into their projects seamlessly.

 ---